melissaboiko/myougiden/README.md

     $ myougiden -p -f 茶       # ...but limit to frequent words
     $ myougiden -p -f -t 茶    # ...and tab-separated, single-line output
     $ myougiden -x '茶.'       # regexp search
-    $ myougiden sakura         # if no match is found, treat as rōmaji
+    $ myougiden chanoyu        # if no match is found, treat as rōmaji
     $ myougiden -r kanji       # forces rōmaji
     $ myougiden -a uK          # consult documentation for EDICT-style abbreviations